Randy Pitchford

-Randy Pitchford is an American businessman.
-He co-founded the video game development studio Gearbox Software in 1999 and was president and CEO for the company until 2021, upon which he became CEO and president of Gearbox's parent company, The Gearbox Entertainment Company.
+Randall Steward Pitchford II (born April 21, 1971) is an American businessman.
+He co-founded the video game development studio Gearbox Software in 1999 and was president and CEO of the company until 2021, upon which he became CEO and president of Gearbox's parent company, The Gearbox Entertainment Company.
+Following Take-Two Interactive’s acquisition of Gearbox Entertainment in 2024, Pitchford remains president.

 Early life and education

 Pitchford's father worked within the United States intelligence system, creating high-technology equipment for agents.
 When Randy was five years old, his father brought home one of the computers he had developed in 1975, and later gave Randy his own computer, built by himself, when Randy was seven.
 Pitchford learned BASIC to try to emulate arcade games of the time.
 He wrote his first game (a 16-room text adventure) when he was about 11 or 12 on the machine.
 Pitchford stated that he played Colossal Cave Adventure and was so enamored by the game that he used a hex editor to examine the code and figure out some of the programming concepts behind it.

-After high school, Pitchford went to University of California, Los Angeles, where his future wife encouraged him to pursue a career in entertainment.
+After high school, Pitchford went to the University of California, Los Angeles, where his future wife encouraged him to pursue a career in entertainment.

 Interest in magic

-Pitchford's great uncle was Richard Valentine Pitchford, a British magician under the stage name Cardini.
+Pitchford's great uncle was Richard Valentine Pitchford, a British magician who performed under the stage name Cardini.
 Pitchford inherited many of Cardini's books and developed an interest in magic at a young age.
 The Magic Castle in Hollywood, California has an exhibit dedicated to Cardini, which contains props Pitchford donated to the Academy of Magical Arts for the display.
 While he proceeded to work on video games on the side, he continued to perform as a professional magician in Hollywood to help pay for school.

-Throughout his career in video games, Pitchford has continued to perform as a magician.
-In 2016, Pitchford purchased Genii, the top publication for magic and magicians.
-He is a member of The Magic Castle in Los Angeles, and in April 2022, was in the final stages of acquiring The Magic Castle.
+In 2016, Pitchford purchased Genii magazine, a publication for magic and magicians.
+He is a member of The Magic Castle in Los Angeles, and in April 2022, acquired The Magic Castle.
 Erika Larsen, daughter of the Magic Castle's founders, will operate the venue.
 The Academy of Magical Arts, of which Pitchford is a member, will remain a tenant.

+Pitchford credits his career in entertainment to the Magic Castle.
+Magicians Penn Jillette and David Copperfield praised the sale of the Castle to Pitchford (who married his wife Kristy on stage at the Castle) saying "'Randy is a very special person as far as the castle is concerned ... he has the means and attitude to preserve its legacy.'"